conductor-oss/conductor-mcp/README.md

 specific language governing permissions and limitations under the License.
 -->
 # oss-conductor-mcp
-Model Context Protocol server for OSS Conductor.
+Model Context Protocol server for Conductor.

 # Running the server
 This project relies on `uv` https://docs.astral.sh/uv/getting-started/